indigotech/taq-github-bot/src/data/local/github/tracks/track-2/steps/step-4.md

 # Step 4 - Update README.md

-Do you remmember we created the README.md of this project before?
+Do you remember we created the README.md of this project before?
 Now that you have a project created on your technology stack, you can update it with some information.

 We are considering this is a new task, so it's better not to do it on the same branch of the previous one (`feature/setup`), because that branch has a pull request being reviewed.